FlamingTempura/bibtex-tidy/README.md

 ```
 Usage: bibtex-tidy [OPTION]...
 FILE.BIB
 BibTeX Tidy - cleaner and formatter for BibTeX files.

 Options:
   --help                   Show help

   --omit                   Remove fields - Remove specified fields from
                            bibliography entries.
+                           Examples:
-                           Examples: --omit=id,name
+                           --omit=id,name

   --curly                  Enclose values in curly braces - Enclose all property
                            values in braces.
 Quoted values will be converted to
                            braces.
-For example, "Journal of Tea" will become
+For example, "Journal of Tea"
-                           {Journal of Tea}.
+                           will become {Journal of Tea}.

   --numeric                Use numeric values where possible - Strip quotes and
                            braces from numeric/month values.
 For example, {1998}
                            will become 1998.

   --space                  Indent with spaces - Prefix all fields with the
-                           specified number of spaces (ignored if tab is set).
+                           specified number of spaces
+                           (ignored if tab is set).
+                           Examples:
-                           Examples: --space=2 (default) --space=4
+                           --space=2 (default)
+                           --space=4

   --tab                    Indent with tabs - Prefix all fields with a tab.

   --align                  Align values - Insert whitespace between fields and
                            values so that values are visually aligned.
+                           Examples:
-                           Examples: --align=14 (default) --no-align'
+                           --align=14 (default)
+                           --no-align

   --sort                   Sort bibliography entries - Sort entries by specified
                            fields.
 For descending order, prefix the field with a
                            dash (-).
+                           Examples:
-                           Examples: (sort by id)', --sort=-year,name (sort year
+                           --sort (sort by id)
-                           descending then name ascending)', --sort=name,year'
+                           --sort=-year,name (sort year descending then name
+                           ascending)
+                           --sort=name,year

   --duplicates             Check for duplicates - If there are duplicates, output
                            warnings.
 When using with the `merge` option, this
                            determines which entries to merge.
 Two entries are
-                           considered duplicates in the following cases: (a) their
+                           considered duplicates in the following cases:
-                           DOIs are identical, (b) their abstracts are identical,
+                           - their DOIs are identical,
+                           - their abstracts are identical, or
-                           or (c) their authors and titles are both identical.
+                           - their authors and titles are both identical.
 The
-                           firstmost entry is kept and any extra properties from
+                           first-most entry is kept and any extra properties from
                            duplicate entries are incorporated.
+                           Examples:
-                           Examples: --duplicates (warn if sharing doi, key,
+                           --duplicates (warn if sharing doi, key, abstract, or
+                           citation)
-                           abstract, or citation) --duplicates doi (warn if DOIs
+                           --duplicates doi (warn if DOIs are identical)
-                           are identicals) --duplicates key (warn if IDs are
+                           --duplicates key (warn if IDs are identical)
-                           identicals) --duplicates abstract (warn if abstracts are
+                           --duplicates abstract (warn if abstracts are similar)
-                           similar) --duplicates citation (warn if author and
+                           --duplicates citation (warn if author and titles are
+                           similar)
-                           titles are similar) --duplicates doi, key (warn if DOI
+                           --duplicates doi, key (warn if DOI or keys are
-                           or keys are identical)
+                           identical)

   --merge                  Merge duplicate entries - Merge duplicates entries.
 How
                            duplicates are identified can be set using the
                            `duplicates` option.
 There are different ways to merge:
-                           - first: only keep the original entry - last: only keep
+                           - first: only keep the original entry
-                           the last found duplicate - combine: keep original entry
+                           - last: only keep the last found duplicate
+                           - combine: keep original entry and merge in fields of
-                           and merge in fields of duplicates if they do not already
+                           duplicates if they do not already exist
-                           exist - overwrite: keep original entry and merge in
+                           - overwrite: keep original entry and merge in fields of
-                           fields of duplicates, overwriting existing fields if
+                           duplicates, overwriting existing fields if they exist
-                           they exist

   --strip-enclosing-braces Strip double-braced values - Where an entire value is
                            enclosed in double braces, remove the extra braces.
 For